 No. The classification system does not take into consideration the volume of work.
 Its purpose is to examine the functions and responsibilities of the position.
 Assigning additional weight to an area of responsibility causes superficial inflation in the assigned points and inequity across other positions within the system.
 As a result, doing more of the same work does not result in a changed classification rating or pay group.

 Can a position be reclassified to a pay group lower than the current classification?
 Yes, this can happen.
 The current incumbent will not be penalized for this.
 Refer to Collective Agreement Article 21.6 Rate of Pay on Reclassification.

 Does the performance evaluation of an employee have an impact on the classification of their position?
 No. The performance evaluation process is a separate and distinct function from classification.

 I have the same title (e.g.: Coordinator, Officer, Analyst) as someone else; why aren’t our ratings the same?
 Many positions at UFV share similar titles, but have different levels of responsibility and duties.
 It is the job content as measured by the classification system that determines similarities and differences between jobs, not the job title.

 I know another employee, in a different department, who holds a similar position to me.
 It has a different title, but I know we do the same things.
 Why aren’t the ratings the same?
 Jobs are evaluated based on the requirements of the job and information provided at the time of rating.
 In some cases, jobs are given weight based on context or details in a job description or additional documentation beyond the job posting or job description.
 Although two positions may appear similar, they may in fact carry weight in different areas that affect the ratings.

 Who should be contacted regarding classification questions?
 As an employee, your first resource is your supervisor since this is the person responsible for your work assignment.
-If you need additional information, your next contacts are Lisa Kwak, Employer Co-Chair of the JCAC and Gayle Noel, FSA Co-Chair of the JCAC.
+If you need additional information, your next contacts are Wendy Gracey, Employer Co-Chair of the JCAC and Gayle Noel, FSA Co-Chair of the JCAC.